Liu-Hong-Wei/CS70/README.md

 # CS70: Discrete Mathematics and Probability Theory
-This repository all course available materials archives from UCB CS70 2024 Spring, check the [official website](https://www.eecs70.org/) to learn more!
+This repository contains all course available materials from UCB CS70 2024 Spring, you can check the [official website](https://www.eecs70.org/) to learn more!
 ## introduction
 This is Berkeley's introductory discrete mathematics course.
 The biggest highlight of this course is that it not only teaches you theoretical knowledge, but also introduce the applications of theoretical knowledge in practical algorithms in each module.
 In this way, students majoring in CS can understand the essence of theoretical knowledge and use it in practice rather than struggle with cold formal mathematical symbols.